Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Di-Higgs Production at the 100 TeV Collider

 For the quadruplet model, at dimension-six, only the Wilson coefficient of $Q_H$ operator is non zero.
 However, we include the $c_{HD}$ generated by dimension 8 operator because it is strongly constraint by EWPD.
-In the left plot in Fig.~\ref{fig:sig3}, the allowed region for two types of quadruplet models are denoted by two lines with different slopes.
+In the left plot in Fig.~\ref{fig:modelbounds2}, the allowed region for two types of quadruplet models are denoted by two lines with different slopes.
 The reason can be seen from Table.~\ref{tab:EFTtable}, the $c_H$ and $c_{HD}$ are correlated, all proportional to the coupling $|\lambda_{\Phi 3 H}|^2$.
 So given a fixed cut off scale $M$, both $g_{HHH}^{(1)}$ and $g_{HHH}^{(2)}$ can be parameterized by a single parameter $|\lambda_{\Phi 3 H}|^2$.
-In the right plot in Fig.~\ref{fig:sig3}, one can find that the allowed parameter space by the global fit to EWPD for quadruplet models is tightly constrained, and almost becomes a dot near the SM value.
-In Fig.~\ref{fig:modelbounds}, we show the discovery potential of the model parameter $\lambda_{\Phi 3H}$ vs new physics scale $M$ varies with the $3$ ab$^{-1}$ in contours, while the blue region is excluded by the constraint on $c_{HD}$ from EWPD.
-One could observe that, the T parameter constraint on $\lambda_{\phi 3H}$ is very sensitive to the cutoff scale, the reason is that the $c_{HD}$ is generated by dimension-eight operator so that it is proportional to the fourth power of $(v/M)$.
+In the right plot in Fig.~\ref{fig:modelbounds2}, we find that the allowed parameter space from the global fit to EWPD for quadruplet models is tightly constrained, and almost becomes a point near the SM value.
+In Fig.~\ref{fig:modelbounds}, we show the significance of the model parameter $\lambda_{\Phi 3H}$ vs new physics scale $M$ varies with the $30$ ab$^{-1}$ in contours, while the blue region is excluded by the constraint on $c_{HD}$ from EWPD.
+One could observe that, the T-parameter constraint on $\lambda_{\phi 3H}$ is very sensitive to the cutoff scale, the reason is that the $c_{HD}$ is generated by dimension-eight operator so that it is proportional to the fourth power of $(v/M)$.

-Our collider analysis demonstrates that the potential of the 100 TeV collider in probing the Wilson coefficients resulting from the five scenarios considered here is very promising with the 2HDM, the real and complex scalar singlet models.
-Triplet models and quadruplet models on the other hand are restricted due to electroweak precision measurements and their effective coefficients will have less sensitivity.
+Our collider analysis demonstrates that the potential of the 100 TeV collider in probing the Wilson coefficients resulting from the five scenarios considered here is very promising with the 2HDM.
+The singlet, triplet and quadruplet models on the other hand are restricted due to electroweak precision measurements and their effective coefficients will have less sensitivity.
 These restrictions also manifest in the constraints on the deviation of the triple Higgs couplings in such models owing to the direct relation between $c_H$ and the triple and quadruplet Higgs coupling as shown in Eq.~\ref{eq:lorentzcoeff}.